🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 A good thing about Beaver Builder’s editor is that you can shift the sidebar or the settings panel as per your wish.
 This freedom is not there with Elementor.
 With Beaver Builder, you can drag and snap the editing or settings window on either side of the screen.

 You can have the editing and settings window as a popup as well.
-This gives you an edge to edge view of the page you are editing.
+This gives you an edge-to-edge view of the page you are editing.

 Beaver Builder has recently added the inline editing feature, and it is at par with Elementor’s inline editing experience.

-Module/Widgets and Pre-designed Sections
+Module/Widgets & Pre-designed Sections

 Also read:

-Sections and Widgets of Elementor
+Sections & Widgets of Elementor

 The largest containers in Elemntor are known as Sections.
-In these rows, you can add columns which help in adding two or more widgets side by side.
+In these rows, you can add columns that help in adding two or more widgets side by side.
 You can add as many sections and columns as you need by clicking on the + button at the bottom of the editor screen.

-You can select if you want to add a single column or multiple columns section on the page.
+You can select if you want to add a single or multiple columns section on the page.

 The individual elements in Elementor are known as Widgets.
 These widgets make up the whole webpage.
-You can add various widgets to your page like Heading, Text, or images by simple drag and drop operation.
-You can see the widgets by clicking on the dots button at the top right corner of the sidebar.
+You can add widgets to your page like Heading, Text, or images by simple drag and drop operation.
+You can see the widgets by clicking the dots button at the top right corner of the sidebar.

 There are 12 different section layouts that you get with the builder.
-You get 50+widgets with the free version and many more widgets with the pro version.
+You get 50+ widgets with the free version and many more widgets with the pro version.

 You can extend Elementor further with PowerPack Elementor addons.
 It offers another 70+ widgets that will save you time and effort.
-While Elementor widgets are meant for basic usage for a larger userbase, PowerPack offers much more advanced functionality.
+While Elementor widgets are meant for basic usage for a larger user base, PowerPack offers much more advanced functionality.

 Rows and Modules of Beaver Builder